 Garrett Eye Centers (Iron Mountain and Escanaba locations) will be closed to all routine care.
 They will still see emergency patients as needed until restrictions are lifted.

-The Marquette Community Federal Credit Union has new operating hours, as of Monday, March 23.
+The Marquette Community Federal Credit Union has new operating hours.
 They'll be open Monday through Friday, 9 a.m to 5 p.m. and Saturday, 9 a.m. to noon.

 Entertainment, performances, classes, meetings and conferences

 Due to the coronavirus and in the interest of public safety, the Chassell Lions Club canceled the traditional Copper Country Strawberry Festival this year, 2020.
 The Lions are exploring alternative options to celebrate the spirit of the festival.
 Future notices will be released.

 The League of Women Voters of Marquette County meetings have moved to the "Zoom" cloud-based service.
 Participants do not need a Zoom account and can easily join the meetings.
 The League of Women Voters is a non-partisan political organization that encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 The next meeting will be held Wednesday, June 10 from 6 .p.m to 7:30 p.m. eastern.
 All current members will receive email reminders with a Zoom invitation and an agenda.
 Other community members are also invited to attend and can do so by reaching out prior to the meeting via email to firstname.lastname@example.org.